Reports: Roadmap Progress Report 2023

 Conduct an AMR risk analysis for every new antibiotic brought to market

-Progress: HealthforAnimals Members introduced three new antibiotics to the market in the past two years.7 Each received an AMR risk analysis prior to market introduction.
+Progress: HealthforAnimals Members introduced three new antibiotic products to the market.
+Each received an AMR risk analysis prior to market introduction.8

 Our commitments to